jkc1996/front-end-nanodegree-mobile-portfolio/README.md

   ```

 1. Open a browser and visit localhost:8080
-1. Download and install [ngrok](https://ngrok.com/) to the top-level of your project directory to make your local server accessible remotely.
+2. Download and install [ngrok](https://ngrok.com/) to the top-level of your project directory to make your local server accessible remotely.

   ``` bash
   $> cd /path/to/your-project-folder
   $> ./ngrok http 8080
   ```

-1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
-Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

-Profile, optimize, measure... and then lather, rinse, and repeat.
-Good luck!

-#### Part 2: Optimize Frames per Second in pizza.html

-To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
-You will find instructive comments in main.js.

-You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")